Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: A general path-dependent discrete-time infinite-horizon decision model

 \begin{theorem} Let $x\in S$.
 Let $J^\ast$ and $J^\ast(1;\cdot)$ be the functions defined respectively by \eqref{E:AppB:OptimalCost} and \eqref{E:AppB:kOrig:OptimCost} with $k=1$.
 Then

 \end{theorem} \begin{proof} See section~\ref{SS:T:OneStepDPP}. \end{proof}

-Moreover, we show that minimization over non-randomized policies is equivalent to minimization over randomized policies.
+Moreover, we show that minimization over non-randomized policies{, i.e., over $\Pi$,} is equivalent to minimization over randomized policies{, i.e., over $\Pi^\prime$}.
 We want to emphasize that we still work with the data introduced at the beginning of this section (section~\ref{SS:Appendix:MDP:pathDep}).
 In particular, non-negativity of the cost functions is important.
-This will enable us to apply corresponding results in \cite{BS}. \begin{theorem} Let $x\in S$.
-Let $J^\ast$ and $J_\pi$ be the functions defined respectively by \eqref{E:AppB:OptimalCost} and \eqref{E:OriginalModel:Cost} Then
+This will enable us to apply corresponding results in \cite{BS}.